yanchenglee98/tp/docs/DeveloperGuide.md

 1. User requests to <ins>list contacts (UC01)</ins>
 2. User request to export emails
-3. AddressBook exports the list of email to a .txt file
+3. Hall-y exports the list of email to a .txt file

     Use case ends.